 Here we are discussing only U-shaped or cookie bite patterns.

 As an overview, mid-frequency hearing loss is traditionally attributed to congenital hearing disorders(Wong & Bance, 2004) -- also see below.

 Cookie bites have also been described after carbon monoxide intoxication (Baker & Lilly, 1977), in patients with acoustic neuromas (Shah, Blevins, & Karmody, 2005).

 Our impression is that "cookie bites" have been very little studied.
 In our own patients, "cookie bite" hearing loss is usually stable over decades, and often seem ignored by the patient.
-Cookie bites are nearly always bilateral.
+Cookie bites, in our population at least, are nearly always bilateral.

 Papers are easy to publish about genetic hearing loss conditions, so the literature is oversupplied with these.
 If there is a family history you should be thinking about this.